Tag Archives: Kristina Maria

 Additionally, we will be bumping up Susan Aglukark, the world’s most successful Inuk recordnig artist, from a mini profile to major profile.

-Dance music has always been very popular in Canada but there has not been a large output of successful dance tunes from Canadian artists over the years.
-Part of the problem may have to do with a lack of Canadian music producers and engineers who are specialists of the genre.
-Things are beginning to change, however, and Asian-Canadian artists are leading the way, one of them being a brand new singer from the capital, named Kristina Maria.
-Her raunchy, playful, fun song “Let’s Play” was a Top 20 hit across the country in 2011 and it has managed to land in 46th place in our 50 favourite songs of all-time by Canadian artists.
+Dance music has always been very popular in Canada but there had not been a large output of successful dance tunes from Canadian artists over the years.
+Part of the problem may have had to do with a lack of Canadian music producers and engineers who were specialists of the genre.
+Things began to change, however, and Asian-Canadian artists are leading the way, one of them being a brand new singer from the capital, named Kristina Maria.
+Her raunchy, playful, fun song “Let’s Play” was a Top 20 hit across the country in 2011 and it has managed to land among our all-time favourite songs by Canadian artists.

 There’s so much that we can do

 And the rest is up to you baby